Is A Court of Thorns and Roses for Kids?

 Older teen girl reading red book next to A Court of Thorns and Roses cover

-From that eye-catching cover to its popularity on BookTok, it’s hard to miss A Court of Thorns and Roses.
-The book is the first volume in an ongoing series by author Sarah J. Maas and follows 19-year-old Feyre, a human drawn into the magical faerie world.
+With its eye-catching cover and viral popularity on BookTok, it’s no surprise that A Court of Thorns and Roses (ACOTAR) has caught your child’s attention.
+Written by Sarah J. Mass, this romantic fantasy (romantasy) novel follows 19-year-old Feyre, a human who is pulled into the magical faerie world.
 But is A Court of Thorns and Roses for kids?
-Here’s what parents need to know about ACOTAR.
+Here’s what parents need to know before letting their child read ACOTAR.

 A Court of Thorns and Roses age rating

-ACOTAR is sometimes shelved in the Young Adult section, but it’s better suited for mature readers.
+ACOTAR is sometimes shelved in the Young Adult section, but it’s better suited for older teens and adults.
 Additionally, the series becomes more explicit as it progresses.
 If the first book is too intense for your child, the rest of the series will be, too.

 Language in A Court of Thorns and Roses